-Raise your hand if you have any vintage typewriters collecting dust in your attic or basement!
-Now, keep them held high if you also like an easy way to make lots of money.
-If both these sentences sound like you, you may just have hit the jackpot without even realizing it.
+Raise your hand if you have any vintage typewriters collecting dust in your attic or basement.
+Keep it held high if you also like easy ways to make money fast.
+If both of those sentences sound like you, you may have already hit the jackpot without even realizing it.

-But the hefty cash those vintage typewriters bring in seem like child's play compared to what's been affectionately dubbed the "Rolls Royce of typewriters" — the Malling-Hansen Writing Ball.
-If you're lucky enough to have one of those babies, you can sell it for a whopping $100,000.
-(Please excuse us while we raid our long-forgotten storage units!)
+But the hefty sums those vintage typewriters brought in seem like child's play compared to what's been affectionately dubbed the "Rolls Royce of typewriters" — the Malling-Hansen Writing Ball.
+If you're lucky enough to own one of those babies, you can sell it for a whopping $100,000, according to Senior Planet.